DalekBaldwin/check-it/README.md

 (struct a-struct make-a-struct :a-slot (integer) :another-slot (real))
 ```

+Of course, you can always use simple generators to specify all the atomic data elements you need and manually assemble them into more complex data structures within your test code.
+But for more complicated specifications, you need...

 ### User-Defined Generators

 You can define your own generator types with `defgenerator`.
 User-defined generator types can be recursive.
 Here's a useless example: